rpetrucelli/AI-Agent-Evaluator/README.md

 # LLM Agent & Evaluator

 ## Project Description
-An AI data analysis agent capable of querying a sales datasbase, analyzing for trends, and creating visualizations of data
-Leverages OpenAI GPT-4o mini.
+An AI data analysis agent capable of querying a sales datasbase, analyzing trends, and creating data visualizations Leverages OpenAI GPT-4o mini.

 Tracing and observability is provided by Arize Phoenix, an open-source observability tool.